Sidsuperkn/Hospital_Management_System/README.md

-# VTU DBMS Mini Project: Hospital Management System
+# ITER DBMS Mini Project: Hospital Management System

-A comprehensive Hospital Management System built with Java/JEE as part of the VTU DBMS Mini Project curriculum.
+A comprehensive Hospital Management System built with Java/JEE as part of the ITER DBMS Mini Project curriculum.
 The project demonstrates a full-stack application with Java/JEE for the backend, MySQL for database management, and HTML, CSS, Bootstrap, and JavaScript for the front end.
 It is developed in Eclipse IDE and deployed using Apache Tomcat Server.
 ---

 ## 🌟 Key Features